canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

   --egress-security-rules <rules> \
   --ingress-security-rules <rules>

 Now that you have the VCN, gateways, and security lists, you can create the route table and the subnets.
-The subnets will be used for the worker nodes, control plane, and load balancers.
+Typically, you will need a nodes subnet, a control plane subnet, and a service load balancer subnet.

 You can create a route table and a subnet using the following commands.